IgalaDigital/Igala-Facts-Extension/README.md

     {
         "number": "1",
 	"publisher": "Ilemona",
-        "quote": "Did you know that Gov Yahaya Bello is now the onu ogwu of igala land?. - Demo Fact" }
+        "fact": "Did you know that Gov Yahaya Bello is now the onu ogwu of igala land?. - Demo Fact" }
 ]
 ```